zowe/docs-site/docs/getting-started/zowe_faq.md

 <summary></summary>

 Zowe consists of several components.
 The primary languages for API Mediation Layer are Java and JavaScript.
-Zowe CLI, Explorer for VSCode and Desktop are written in TypeScript.
-Explorer for IntelliJ is written in Kotlin, ZSS is written in C, while the cross memory server is written in metal C.
+Zowe CLI, Explorer for VSCode, and Desktop are written in TypeScript.
+Zowe Explorer plug-in for IntelliJ IDEA is written in Kotlin, ZSS is written in C, while the cross memory server is written in metal C.

 </details>